 Manual vs. Automated Systems

 Manual Handling: In facilities where swarf is collected manually, operators may spend several hours each day dealing with collection, segregation, and transport to disposal areas.
-This could amount to 5–15% of an operator’s time depending on the volume of swarf and the number of machines.
+This could amount to 5–15% of an operator’s time depending on the volume of swarf, the number of machines and the material removal rate.

 Automated Systems: With automated swarf management systems (e.g., conveyors, augers, or vacuum systems), time spent on swarf management can be reduced dramatically.
 In highly automated plants, swarf management might require less than 1–2 hours per week for system maintenance and oversight.